Bots/bitchbot/README.md

 !btc (Returns the price of bitcoin and the percentage of change over the past day)
 ```
 ```
-!urban query goes here (search Urban Dictionary for your query)
+!urban query goes here (search Urban Dictionary for your query) (You can also do !urban2 for the second definition, !urban3 etc...)
 ```

 ## Built With